-ENGIE Solutions Strengthens Soft Services Portfolio, Announces New Collaboration with Global Cleaning Leaders KIEHL
+ENGIE Solutions Strengthens Soft Services Portfolio, Announces New Collaboration With Global Cleaning Leaders KIEHL

 Date

-(MENAFN- BCW Global) Dubai, UAE, January 29, 2025, ENGIE Solutions Middle East, a leader in integrated facility management solutions, has announced significant developments to its soft services offering, strengthening its position as a comprehensive, integrated facility management provider.
-This strategic growth demonstrates ENGIE Solutions' evolution as a premier service provider delivering an in-house, broad spectrum of integrated services within controlled and critical environments, including healthcare, pharmaceutical companies, data centers, finance, retail and commercial buildings.
+(MENAFN- Mid-East Info) ENGIE Solutions Middle East, a leader in integrated facility management solutions, has announced significant developments to its soft services offering, strengthening its position as a comprehensive, integrated facility management provider.
+This strategic growth demonstrates ENGIE Solutions' evolution as a premier Service Provider delivering an in-house, broad spectrum of integrated services within controlled and critical environments, including healthcare, Pharmaceutical companies, data centers, finance, retail and commercial buildings.

 To support this strategic development, ENGIE Solutions is collaborating with several key suppliers.
 ENGIE Solutions has recently collaborated with Johannes KIEHL KG, introducing KIEHL's extensive range of EU Ecolabel-certified cleaning products to ENGIE Solutions' service portfolio.
 This cooperation enhances ENGIE Solutions' ability to deliver environmentally responsible cleaning services as part of their Integrated Facilities Management Services across various sectors.